ncsa/Delta_doc/docs/source/user_guide/ood/debug.rst

    .. figure:: ../images/ood/ood-my-interactive-sessions.jpg
       :alt: My interactive sessions button in the upper OOD menu.
-      :width: 700
+      :width: 800

 #.
-Find the interactive session of interest from the list and click the **Session ID**.
+Find the interactive session of interest from the list and click the **Session ID** link.

    .. figure:: ../images/ood/ood-session-id.jpg
-      :alt: Example interactive session wit the Session ID field highlighted.
+      :alt: Example interactive session with the Session ID field highlighted.
-      :width: 500
+      :width: 700

 #.
-Browse the output files to look for clues of what went wrong, the ``user_defined_context.json`` and ``output.log`` files are highlighted below.
+Browse the list of output files for clues about what went wrong, the ``user_defined_context.json`` and ``output.log`` files are highlighted below.

 user_defined_context.json
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``user_defined_context.json`` file shows the options you input to launch the session.

 Did you request the correct amount of RAM in the correct format?

-Use Slurm format, e.g. 4096M, 10G.
-If left blank, 1000 MB will be allocated per CPU core requested.
+Use Slurm format (for example, 4096M or 10G).
+If this field is left blank, 1000 MB will be allocated per CPU core requested.

 The following ``user_defined_context.json`` example is for a 30 minute, 1 CPU job request with default memory.